 When you choose Springs Law Group, you have an attorney partner for life.
 Estate plans, such as wills and trusts, should be reviewed any time there is a significant change in your life.
 This could be a death in the family, divorce, substantial change in wealth, and so forth.

 No estate plan is too small or too big.
 It’s best to start early.
 Yes, there is a cost, but you risk losing much more if your estate plan is not in top order.
-Give us a call at Springs Law group to schedule your first 30-minute consultation.
+Speak with a Colorado Springs estate planning lawyer at Springs Law Group to schedule your first 30-minute consultation.
 There is no obligation or cost.

 You might assume you don’t need an estate plan unless you are wealthy or have lots of property.
 If so, you are wrong.
 Almost everyone has an estate—even you.
 In regards to estate planning, don’t think of an estate as a lavish home and grounds.
 An estate is anything and everything you own.
 For example, the following are all part of your estate: